Application Phase Site Assignment Events and Timeline

 - Kenan Scholars

-- Do you have an exemption that requires you to be a certain campus?
+- Do you have an exemption that requires you to be assigned to a certain campus?
 Exemptions include:

 - Primary and substantive responsibilities for the care of another person who is unable to live independently (brief description of caregiving responsibilities required)

-- A health matter that requires frequent in-person health care at an established provider (attestation from provider required at the time of form completion)
+- A health matter that requires regular, in-person health care at an established provider (attestation from provider required at the time of form completion)

-Next, you will be asked if you would like to enter the lottery as a “pod.”
+Next, the form asks if students would like to enter the lottery as a “pod.”
 A pod is a group of up to three students who apply to the lottery as a single unit.
 The purpose of pods is to offer students the opportunity to maintain community formed during the Foundation Phase (e.g., friends, roommates, academic support systems).
-If you wish to “pod,” you will submit the names of your group members and an attestation that you all agree to your campus rank list.
-Please note that a pod submits a single preference list and receives a single lottery number through the random number generator.
-Students in special programs (FIRST, etc.) and those who have exemptions may not participate in a pod.
+If students wish to “pod,” they submit the names of group members and an attestation that all group members agree to a single site rank list.
+Students in special programs (FIRST, etc.) and those who request exemptions may not participate in a pod.

 Life happens!
-If your circumstances change and you need to appeal your assignment, you may do so during the Neurology block of your MS2 year (September 2023).
-Students who have had a change in their medical needs or other change in life circumstances that requires them to reconsider site assignment may submit an appeal to the Student Support Committee via Dr. Glassman (Valerie_Glassman@med.unc.edu).
-Appeals may be made on the grounds of: 1) A change in health status that requires an individual to be placed at a particular location to maintain care with a provider (attestation required) 2) A change in personal circumstances that would make it significantly preferable for a student’s well-being to be placed at a particular site (e.g., illness of a loved one).
+If students need to appeal their assignment, they may do so during the Neurons to Networks course in the MS2 year (September).
+Students who have had a change in their medical needs or other change in life circumstances that requires them to reconsider site assignment may submit an appeal to the Student Success Committee via Dr. Glassman (Valerie_Glassman@med.unc.edu).
+Appeals may be made on the grounds of:

 Campus Assignment Process Timeline

-- Week of April 1—Site assignments shared via email
+- Early April—Site assignments shared with students via email

-- September 2023—Fall Appeals Period (students may submit an appeal regarding their site assignment)
+- September (Neurology/Neurons to Networks Course)—Fall Appeals Period (students may submit an appeal regarding their site assignment)

 Frequently Asked Questions